By MOAA Staff

 A. The new Legislative Action Center allows MOAA to provide members with up-to-date information on issues of interest, as well as inform them of new or urgent legislative action items via text message.
-It’s just one more way of mobilizing our 350,000-plus members.
+It’s just one more way of mobilizing our members.
 Signing up using your phone number is optional, and you can opt out of these messages at any time.

 Q. The system asked me to “enter a more specific address.”
 Why won’t it accept my address?

 A. The Legislative Action Center allows you to contact your legislators on issues of critical importance.
 It requires your full address to match you with the right lawmakers.
 A drop-down list of suggested addresses should appear as you enter your information; choose the closest option from that list to ensure your letters and actions are being directed to the right individuals.
 Still having trouble?
 Email email@example.com for assistance.

 Q. I want to update my information, or check to make sure I’ve entered all the details properly.
 How do I do that?

 A. Once you’ve signed into the Legislative Action Center, a greeting should appear in the top right corner of the homepage.
 Hover over the greeting or click on the arrow next to it and select the “Update Information” option to check all your details.

 Q. I am not a member of MOAA.
 Can I still sign up and “Take Action” on bills?

 A. Yes, anyone can sign up and use MOAA’s Legislative Action Center.
 MOAA advocates for the entire uniformed services and veteran communities.
 You can read more about MOAA’s key advocacy issues at this link.

 Q. What happened to the old “Take Action” items?